elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part I - The Fundamentals of Machine Learning/Chapter 4 - Training Models/README.md

 <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção -->
 <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção --> <!-- Nova Seção -->
 # Polynomial Regression
+_Polynomial Regression_ is a way to perform regression on data sets that do not follow a linear structure using a linear-like model.
+A simple way to do this is to add the necessary powers to fit the model.